Eczema Cream, Skin Allergy and AllergyCertified

 Look for AllergyCertified label

-The simplest and most effective way to avoid sensitization and developing a skin allergy is to buy products with an allergy certification.
+The simplest and most effective way to avoid sensitization and developing a skin allergy is to buy products with an allergy certification, whether it’s a mascara, eczema cream or laundry detergent.

 Why?
 The INCI lists on the back of products have limitations.
 As a consumer you cannot see the concentration of each ingredient and you have no way of knowing what the individual ingredient is made of.
 We know.